Natural and Non-Prescription Approaches to Anxiety Relief

 Anxiety affects everyone differently.
 Prescription medication is the best way to prevent this condition from controlling a person's life.
 Others may benefit from therapy, lifestyle changes, over-the-counter medications, and herbal supplements.
 Despite this, not all OTC options are scientifically proven to treat anxiety.
-We reviewed the studies for you since they can be difficult to interpret.
+We reviewed the studies for you since they can be challenging to interpret.

 This article will first explain why anxiety medications are only available by prescription.
 Then we'll discuss seven OTC options shown to relieve anxiety symptoms.
 As well as lifestyle changes that can help improve anxiety symptoms, we'll discuss when to see a doctor or mental health professional.